 The FHLBanks offer a wide range of fixed- and variable-rate advance products with different maturities, interest rates, payment characteristics, and optionality.
 Fixed-rate advances generally have maturities ranging from one day to 30 years.
-Variable-rate advances generally have maturities ranging from less than 30 days to 20 years, where the interest rates reset periodically at a fixed spread to the London Interbank Offered Rate (LIBOR), the Secured Overnight Financing Rate (SOFR) or other specified indices, or to consolidated obligation yields.
+Variable-rate advances generally have maturities ranging from less than 30 days to 20 years, where the interest rates reset periodically at a fixed spread to the Secured Overnight Financing Rate (SOFR) or other specified indices, or to consolidated obligation yields.

-Table 5.1 presents advances outstanding by redemption term and weighted-average interest rate at December 31, 2022 and 2021.
+Table 5.1 presents advances outstanding by redemption term and weighted-average interest rate at December 31, 2023 and 2022.